Arizona College of Nursing

-Once you have these two items, you may submit them directly to your Arizona College of Nursing admissions representative.
 Keep in mind these materials must be received before starting your first term to be considered for transfer credit, so the sooner you can provide them, the better.

 To accept your credits from another accredited institution, you’ll need to meet these conditions:

 Non-science related general education courses must have been completed within 10 years of starting classes.